Have you ever encountered a rogue nug from a stash you believed was used up long ago and wondered if it’s still alright to smoke?

 How To Keep Weed Fresh: Best Ways To Store and Preserve

 Dispensary usually put their products into air-tight containers; but, if your cannabis comes in a bag, you should transfer it to an air-tight container.
-Glass jars, such as sugar canisters and mason jars, real weed are ideal for this job.
+Glass jars, such as sugar canisters and mason jars, are ideal for this job.
 Please keep them in a cool, dark place out of direct sunlight.

 If your weed is drying out too fast despite being correctly stored, try using humidity packs.